albert-cyberhulk/Simple-Game/README.md

 ===========

-To use the game simply launch it, and perform mouse click event on the stage
+To use the game simply launch it
+Use "W" for jump, "A" for back and "D" for forward movement